Keep Calm and Stay Fit With Masoor Dal

 While Masoor Whole is earthy in flavour and is used to prepare thick lentil soups or are mixed with vegetables to prepare a hearty side dish, split/whole Masoor Dal and Small Masoor are favoured for their runny consistency.
 This acts as a good complement for rice.
 While East Indian cuisine is simply incomplete without Masoor Dal, the rest of India uses Masoor Dal variants as solo or in combination with other lentils to prepare soups, vadas and much more.
 Outside of India, it forms a popular base for salads and patties.

-So dig into a hearty bowl of red lentil soup or munch away on sprouts—this lentil is your ultimate protein quick-fix!
+So dig into a hearty bowl of red lentil soup or munch away on sprouts—this lentil is your ultimate protein quick-fix, and a gateway to several masoor dal benefits!

 The Tata Sampann Advantage